IT STARTS WITH US

 - The unique thing about TOPSoccer is that each program is different and is created around the needs of the participants.
 Additionally, TOPSoccer athletes are placed on teams according to ability, not age.

-- Length of program is determined by organizer (6-8 weeks)
+- Length of program is determined by the organizer (6-8 weeks)

 - Playing rules: Create rules to fit specific needs and use the US Youth Soccer Under-6, Under-8 or Under-10 guidelines